Bizly/laravel-content-publishing/README.md

 ```

 ##Usage
 > **Note:** In next examples I will use Article model to demonstrate how the query builder works.
-You can Moderate any Eloquent Model, even User.
+You can Publish any Eloquent Model in your Laravel App.

 ###Submit, Approve, and Publish Models
 You can submit, approve, and publish a model Instance: